ordina-jworks/ordina-jworks.github.io/_posts/2019-09-18-kustomize.md

 In the default setup on the Kustomize homepage, the bases are always local folders.
 However, a really useful feature is referencing remote locations, including Git repositories, as bases to be used in an overlay.
 The Git endpoints need to be specified as described in the [hashicorp/go-getter URL format](https://github.com/hashicorp/go-getter#url-format){:target="_blank" rel="noopener noreferrer"}.
-Important to note here is that when using the Git references, the machine that is executing Kustomize builds needs have a valid Git configuration to access the referenced repositories.
+Important to note here is that when using the Git references, the machine that is executing Kustomize builds needs to have a valid Git configuration to access the referenced repositories.
 As the kustomization file is checked into version control, adding credentials into the link is considered a bad practice.
 Kustomize supports referencing multiple bases, which again allows for a lot of flexibility.
 The references work recursively, so multiple levels of manifests are supported.